Present Members

 Pierre Tichit

 Pierre was Postdoctoral Research Associate (Durham) who working on a Darwin+ funded project studying the interactive effects of climate change and invasive species on the sub-antarctic island of South Georgia, Pierre conducted field surveys, plant growth experiments and modelling to assess the vulnerability of native ecosystems to invasive plants and invertebrates that may benefit from climate change.
-Pierre will start a new post-doc in Sweden, in 2024.
+Pierre is now a post-doc at the Swedish University of Agricultural Sciences.

 Oana Resiga